Report: Industry – Trains Delayed

 - Shift + click and hold to pan the chart.

 The weekly average of trains delayed can provide helpful insights into a railroad’s performance.
 This data can also show you when you might expect more delays, especially when working with specific carriers.
 With the Trains Delayed Report, you can monitor railroad performance data and anticipate where your transit times might be affected.
 You can also compare the performance of different rail carriers when you can choose between them.
 It’s also helpful to compare rail carriers across different time periods, and see when delays affect specific railroads and how much.
 This way, your forecasted transit times will be more accurate and you can mitigate the effects of unexpected delays.

 Need More Information?

-RSI maintains a series of railroad statistics and information that can help you be more informed.
-These performance charts are an example of the type of reporting that is included in our railcar management software.
-Notice that these charts can be filtered on the fly and downloaded in various formats.
-Based on your business, RSI can monitor specific events and trends and provide you with up-to-date railcar tracking information.
-If interested in learning more about RSI’s proactive monitoring and railcar tracking services, please contact us.
+RSI maintains a series of railroad statistics and information that can help you make the most informed route planning decisions These performance charts are an example of the type of reporting that is included in our railcar management software.
+You can filter this information in great detail according to your needs, and download these charts in many different formats.
+If you’re interested in learning more about RSI’s proactive monitoring and railcar tracking services, please contact us.